Do Angelfish Eat Other Fish?

 Do Angelfish Eat Fish Tails and Fins?

-If you have living fish with small tears in their fins and tail, it’s possible the angelfish got to them.
+If you have living fish with small tears in their fins and tails, it’s possible the angelfish got to them.
 Most fish eat the body parts of dead fish for sustenance.

 However, angelfish will nip at the extremities of live fish due to aggression.
 In this case, it’s best to separate the injured fish until it recovers.